grapa-dev/grapa/maintainers/DEVELOPMENT/NEW_GRAPA_DB_DESIGN.md

-# GrapaDB2: New Database Engine Design
+# GrapaDBX: New Database Engine Design

 ## Project Rationale

-GrapaDB2 is a ground-up rewrite of the original GrapaDB engine.
+GrapaDBX is a ground-up rewrite of the original GrapaDB engine.
 The primary motivation is to address a persistent and elusive bug in GrapaDB’s index management, which has proven resistant to all attempted fixes.
 Rather than continuing to patch the legacy code, we chose to reimplement the database engine, using the lessons learned from GrapaDB to create a more robust, performant, and extensible system.
-GrapaDB2 aims to:
+GrapaDBX aims to:
 - Eliminate index corruption issues
 - Improve performance and scalability
 - Add advanced features (Unicode, regex, object/graph DB, etc.)